How to Identify Early Signs of Crohn’s Disease: A Comprehensive Guide

 - Low-Grade and Recurrent: Low-grade fever, especially when recurrent and unexplained, may indicate ongoing inflammation.

-– Associated Symptoms: Fever often occurs alongside other symptoms such as night sweats and joint pain.
+- Associated Symptoms: Fever often occurs with other symptoms like night sweats and joint pain.

-– Painful Ulcers: Painful ulcers or sores in the mouth, especially if recurrent, can be an early extraintestinal manifestation of Crohn’s Disease.
+- Painful Ulcers: Painful ulcers or sores in the mouth, especially if recurrent, can be an early extraintestinal manifestation.

-– Correlation with GI Symptoms: The presence of mouth sores along with GI symptoms strengthens the suspicion of Crohn’s Disease.
+- Correlation with GI Symptoms: Mouth sores along with GI symptoms strengthen the suspicion of Crohn’s Disease.

 - Pain-Related: Discomfort and pain during or after meals can lead to a reduced appetite.